Things to see and do at Bletchley Park

 With so much to see and do, we think you’ll need more than just one day to visit us which is why your admission ticket offers unlimited free returns for a year.

-There is a cafe in Hut 4 and a coffee shop in Block C that are open all year round.
-A snack kiosk opens in the Pump Room during the summer and the Mansion Tea Room serves afternoon tea most weekends.
+Provided in Block C, we have a coffee shop and a café in Hut 4 that offers wide selection of meals and children’s lunch boxes.
+We have throughout the site designated picnic areas for you to enjoy.
+During the summer a snack kiosk opens in the Pump Room and the Mansion Tea Room serves afternoon tea most weekends.
 There is also plenty of space to enjoy a picnic outside if the weather is fine.